erg55/alibaseq/walkthrough/README.md

 *Will this program work for pulling out vertebrate UCEs?*

 Yes!.... but probably almost all alternatives will work well too.
 One advanatage of this program could be xxx?
 But maybe not.
-I don't work on your dirty vertbrates.
+I don't work on your dirty vertebrates.